 In the Old Testament we have illustrations or laws which have significant meaning for us today.
 This is the same with the harvest.

 Grain was harvested in April, May, and June, beginning with the barley harvest and ending with the wheat harvest, the grapes were harvested after the wheat harvest, sometime in August and September.
 The first-fruits of the barley harvest were usually collected in early April which is the month Nisan in the Jewish calendar.
 The month Nisan is the time when the Feast of Passover, the Feast of unleavened Bread and the Feast of First-fruits took place.
 The Feast of First-fruits involved bringing a sheaf of the first-fruits of the harvest to the priest.
-No leaven could be involved in this presentation as it represents Jesus presenting Himself before the Father at His resurrection from the dead.
+The Feast of First-fruits is during the Feast of Unleavened Bread therefore no leaven could be involved in this presentation as it represents Jesus presenting Himself before the Father at His resurrection from the dead.
 Leaven represents sin and Jesus was sinless, He dealt with all sin on the cross and now came before the Father without sin.

 The priest waved this sheaf of the first-fruits of the barley harvest before the Lord on the day after the first Sabbath following the Passover which is the first day of the week.
 This happens usually about early April.
-It is a picture of the resurrection of Jesus.
-Christ is the First-fruits of those who have fallen asleep.
+It is a picture of the resurrection of Jesus Christ.
+Jesus Christ is the First-fruits of those who have fallen asleep.

 After the first-fruits of the wheat harvest are taken, the rest of the wheat becomes ripe and is harvested.